Intelligent-Imaging-Center/HMILungDataset/README.md

 # Folder Structure
 In the cloud disk:

-RawData - Contain the original HMI images taken from hyperspectral camera and tumor labels provided by pathogists.
+RawData - Contain the original HMI images taken from HMI system and tumor labels provided by pathogists.

 ProcessedData - Contain HMI datacube (with SNV and SG) and labels with 4 types(background, non-cell, tumor cell and non-tumor cell).